From moving entirely online to losing contributors, student publications are in a unique and defining moment in their histories

-The Dalhousie Gazette has an editorial staff of six, and while there have not been issues surrounding scheduling calls, Fernando said the feelings and energy surrounding the conversations are different due to the nature of being online.
+The Dalhousie Gazette has an editorial staff of seven, and while there have not been issues surrounding scheduling calls, Fernando said the feelings and energy surrounding the conversations are different due to the nature of being online.

 “I’m very impressed and proud of my staff for working so hard,” said Fernando.

 She has also been making sure to make more of an effort in communication and creating relationships with her editorial staff due to the circumstances.